900 E. Broad St., Suite 201

 Biography of Mayor Levar Stoney

-Mayor Stoney was raised in Hampton Roads Region in Virginia by his father, who was a custodian, and his grandmother.
+Mayor Stoney was raised in the Hampton Roads region of Virginia by his father, who was a custodian, and his grandmother.
 A product of Virginia public schools, he grew up on free and reduced lunch and was the first in his family to earn a high school diploma.
-He went on to graduate from James Madison University before moving to Richmond to begin a career in public service.
+He went on to graduate from James Madison University, earning a B.S. in Public Administration and Political Science.

-After serving as a Governor's Fellow in then-Governor Mark Warner's office, Mayor Stoney served as Executive Director of the Democratic Party of Virginia during a transformative time for the state, leading to President Obama's historic Virginia victory in 2008.
-At the time, he was the youngest leader of any state Democratic Party in the country.
-In 2013, he served as the Deputy Campaign Manager for Governor McAuliffe's successful gubernatorial campaign.
-Mayor Stoney also became the first African American Secretary of the Commonwealth and the youngest member of Governor Terry McAuliffe's cabinet.
+After graduation Mayor Stoney settled in the capital city to pursue his passion for public service, beginning his career serving in then-Governor Mark Warner's office.
+He rose through the ranks to serve as the Executive Director of the Democratic Party of Virginia in 2008 and then as Deputy Campaign Manager for Governor Terry McAuliffe's successful gubernatorial campaign in 2013.
+In 2014, Mayor Stoney became the first African American Secretary of the Commonwealth and the youngest member of Governor McAuliffe's cabinet.

-As Secretary, he led the largest, most public-facing office of the Governor's cabinet and was the driving force behind the restoration of civil and voting rights for over 150,000 returning citizens.
-Under his leadership, Virginia restored more rights than any other state in the country and more than the past seven gubernatorial administrations combined.
+As Secretary, he was the driving force behind the Governor’s efforts to restore the civil and voting rights of more than 150,000 returning citizens.
+Under Stoney’s leadership, the McAuliffe administration restored more rights to Virginians than the previous seven gubernatorial administrations combined.